 Walgreens got into the healthier product game with its store-brand Ology, and it did a surprisingly good job.
 The brand makes all-purpose cleaners, castile soap, and baby products if you need ‘em.

 Ecover is all about the earth and transparency.
 It uses its own special “plantplastic” that eliminates the use of petroleum-based plastic in its packaging and every ingredient in its products is explained in detail on the website.
-One unique product: A biodegradable cream scrub that removes soap scum and grease.
+One unique product: A biodegradable cream cleaner that removes stains.

 Babyganics’ intent is to make homes healthy for babies, but using its products to clean is good for adults, too.
 It makes detergents, soaps, and cleaners (along with other really great non-cleaning products like diapers and healthy sunscreen).